So you’re wondering, how do you start a blog?

 But where do you begin?
 Though you’ve got the writing part down, the rest of the process can be overwhelming.
 Hosting, themes and all that other techy stuff can stand in your way for years.

 Well, today is the day that ends.
-We’re here to help you navigate every step of starting a blog, from choosing your domain name to publishing your first post.
+We’re here to help you navigate every step so you can start a blog without stress — from choosing your domain name to publishing your first post.

-First things first: Where are people going to find you online?
+First things first: setting up a blog.
+Where are people going to find you online?
 As a writer, you are your brand, so we recommend using some variation of your name.

 To check availability, simply visit Bluehost and click on “new domain.”
 Or, search this handy domain-name checker!